How Will Converting My House into Flats Affect My Mortgage?

 It’s worth noting that you won’t be able to sell any of the flats without putting individual leases on them first.

-1. Change in property use - converting your house into flats represents a change in the use of the property.
+- Change in property use - converting your house into flats represents a change in the use of the property.
 Most residential mortgages are designed for single-family dwellings.
-You’ll need to inform your mortgage lender about the change in property use
+You will need to inform your mortgage lender about the change in property use

-2. Planning permission and regulations - before converting your house, you’ll need to obtain planning permission and adhere to building regulations.
+- Planning permission and regulations - before converting your house, you will need to obtain planning permission and adhere to building regulations.
 Lenders may want assurance that the conversion is legal and compliant with local regulations

-3. Valuation and LTV (loan-to-value) ratio the value of the property may change after the conversion, affecting the LTV ratio.
+- Valuation and Loan-to-Value (LTV) ratio - the value of the property may change after the conversion, affecting the loan-to-value ratio.
 Lenders typically have maximum LTV ratios, and the change in property type could impact the amount you can borrow or the terms of your mortgage

-7. Tax implications - converting your property into flats can have tax implications.
-You may be subject to Capital Gains Tax or other taxes depending on the nature of the conversion and whether you plan to sell or rent out the flats
+- Tax implications - converting your property into flats can have tax implications.
+You may be subject to capital gains tax or other taxes depending on the nature of the conversion and whether you plan to sell or rent out the flats

-Before proceeding with the conversion, it’s best to speak with an experienced mortgage broker such as John Charcol.
-We can provide guidance on how the changes may impact your mortgage and help you navigate through the necessary steps.
+Before proceeding with the conversion, best to speak with an experienced mortgage broker such as John Charcol.
+Who can provide guidance on how the changes may impact your mortgage and help you navigate through the necessary steps.

 Ask The Mortgage Experts answers are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.
 We recommend you seek professional advice with regard to any of these topics where appropriate.